 Furthermore, in a cloud model, you share server resources with other clients.
 So, you may face security issues similar to a shared hosting solution.

 - Your website has moderate-to-high monthly traffic and variable growth.

 - You are well-versed with the nuances of server management.

 You can think of a dedicated server like having your own house.
-In the dedicated server you are the only one residing there, so you can make whatever changes you want to.
-You not only have the entire space to yourself (there are no common areas), but also use all the resources as much as you like, with no restrictions.
-But you are eventually responsible for maintaining the property and keep it in good working condition.
+In the dedicated server, you are the only one residing there, so you can make whatever changes you want to.
+You not only have the entire space to yourself (there are no common areas) but also use all the resources as much as you like, with no restrictions.
+But you are eventually responsible for maintaining the property and keeping it in good working condition.

-While dedicated servers offers a plethora of benefits, they come with a price tag.
+While dedicated servers offer a plethora of benefits, they come with a price tag.
 So, it is essential that you exercise due diligence when selecting a dedicated server for your business.

 When to Choose Dedicated Hosting?